Monarch: U.K. scrambles to help travelers after airline goes bust

-Deepening financial problems have forced British airline Monarch to suddenly go out of business, leaving hundreds of thousands of customers in the lurch.
+Britain has suffered its biggest ever airline collapse, leaving hundreds of thousands of customers in the lurch.

+U.K. authorities are scrambling Monday to help more than 100,000 travelers get back to the country after Monarch Airlines, which flies to destination around Europe and the Mediterranean, went out of business.

-"We're sorry to announce that Monarch has suspended flights and holidays," the company tweeted Monday.
+"We're sorry to announce that Monarch has suspended flights and holidays," the airline tweeted early Monday.

 All Monarch flights to and from the U.K. have been canceled, said accounting firm KPMG, which has been appointed to manage the airline's insolvency.

 That leaves roughly 110,000 Monarch customers -- whom the airline was meant to fly back to the U.K. in the next two weeks -- stuck overseas, according to the country's Civil Aviation Authority.
-The agency said it's organizing replacement flights to bring the travelers home.
+The agency said it's organizing replacement flights to bring the travelers home, describing the crisis as "the biggest ever U.K. airline failure."

 Related: Ryanair in retreat: Cancels more flights, drops Alitalia bid